fbonds/illadvised/APP_STORE_CHECKLIST.md

 destruction you devise.
 Perfect for creating viral content from old phones you're ready to retire.

+⚠️ SOCIAL CONSCIOUSNESS: This app is commentary on first-world excess.
+We don't profit from it.
+On first launch, users are encouraged to donate to charities bridging the digital divide.
+The app is free—but the suggested "price" is a donation to those who lack access to technology.

 KEY FEATURES:
 • Dual-camera recording (capture destruction from both angles)
 • Live sensor data overlay (GPS coordinates, altitude, speed, g-forces)